Dzvezdana/gilded-rose-kata/README.md

 ./measure_test_coverage
 ```

-After write sufficient number of tests, we can start refactoring.
+After writing sufficient number of tests, we can start refactoring.
-I refactored the code by creating separate functions for different business rules:
+I refactored the code by creating separate logic for different business rules:

-* `increase_quality_by_day`: Increase quality for products like Brie,
-* `decrease_quality_by_day`: Decrease quality for regular products,
-* `update_backstage_passes`: Contains business rules for passes products,
-* `update_conjured`: Contains business rules for conjured products,
-* `update_legendary`: Contains business rules for legendary products,
+* The `Item` class is a parent class, which describes and updates regular products.
+* `AgedBrie`, `BackstagePasses`, `Conjured` and `Sulfuras` inherit from the `Item` class and reimplement the `_update_quality` method
+based on the specific products' business rules.

-The separate method leads to the code being more readable and easy to understand.
+The separate product classes lead to the code being more readable and easy to understand.

-Any new product that follows the existing business rules can make use of the existing methods and new
+Any new product that follows the existing business rules can make use of the existing classes and new
-products that require new business rules can be easily introduced by creating a new method.
+products that require new business rules can be easily introduced by creating a new child class.
 This leads to the existing code requiring no modification and eliminates the possibility to breaking code used by previous products.